Inside Deepika Padukone And Ranveer Singh's Star-Studded Mumbai Reception With The Bachchans, Ambanis And Shah Rukh Khan

 Rohit Shetty, who has directed Ranveer in Simmba, Farah Khan, who has worked with Deepika in Om Shanti Om and Karan Johar, wouldn't have missed the couple's special night for the world.

-Directors Kabir Khan, Shashank Khaitan and Sanjay Leela Bhansali, who has worked with the couple in films such as Padmaavat, Goliyon Ki Rasleela Ram-Leela and Bajirao Mastaani was also present at the reception.
-The director was photographed with veteran actress Rekha, who looked stunning as always.
+Directors Kabir Khan, Shashank Khaitan and Sanjay Leela Bhansali were also present.
+Sanjay Leela Bhansali, who has worked with the couple in films such as Padmaavat, Goliyon Ki Rasleela Ram-Leela and Bajirao Mastaani was photographed with veteran actress Rekha, who looked stunning as always.

 That's not it!
 The guest list also comprised Sachin Tendulkar, who arrived with his wife Anjali and their son Arjun.
 M S Dhoni's plus one for the night was his wife Sakhsi.
-Cricketer Hardik Panday was also received an invite.
+Cricketer Hardik Pandya also received an invite.

-Madhuri Dixit, Preity Zinta, Juhi Chawla, Shilpa Shetty and Karisma Kapoor also attended the reception on Sunday night.
+Madhuri Dixit, Preity Zinta, Juhi Chawla and Shilpa Shetty also attended the reception on Sunday night.

 The men's section was well-represented by Hrithik Roshan, Anil Kapoor, Arjun Kapoor, Karan Johar, Jim Sarbh, Vicky Kaushal and Ishaan Khatter among others.